GodnyJ/portfolio/README.md

    ![image 7](https://github.com/GodnyJ/portfolio/assets/146650429/b2109465-2757-4f8e-80ec-f174a9a70ef6)

-5. [Paradise](https://github.com/GodnyJ/Paradise) - The website of Travel Agency:
+6. [Paradise](https://github.com/GodnyJ/Paradise) - The website of Travel Agency.
    - Built with **JavaScript**
    - Styled with **SASS**
    - Adapted for **mobile devices**